Could Have | Szymborska's philosophy of wonder

-In her acceptance speech for the Nobel Prize for Literature in 1996, Wisława Szymborska talked about her own personal idea of what inspiration is.
+In her acceptance speech for the Nobel Prize for Literature in 1996, Wisława Szymborska talked about her idea of what inspiration is.
 Although she could not define it, she was sure that it always comes from curiosity, a series of questions that have no definitive answer.
 From this perspective, poetry has a lot in common with philosophy.
-As a matter of fact, Could Have (Wszelki wypadek, in Polish) is a deeply philosophical text, and so is the Homonym collection released in 1972.
-Czesław Miłosz, Polish-American poet and Nobel Prize winner, defined it as “a peculiar contribution to philosophical poetry”.
+As a matter of fact, Could Have (Wszelki wypadek, in Polish) is a profoundly philosophical text, and so is the Homonym collection released in 1972.
+Czesław Miłosz, Polish-American poet and Nobel Prize winner, defined it as “a peculiar contribution to philosophical poetry.”
 Could Have is indeed an indirect reflection on the meaning of existence.

 A what-if catalog

 Could Have is mainly a list of adventitious circumstances.